HypeCheck

 Based on: Creatine Monohydrate, Whey Protein Isolate

-"Rapid absorption and rich amino acid profile for muscle repair and growth" Supported
+"Rapid absorption and rich amino acid profile" Supported

 WPI is fast-absorbing with complete amino acid profile